jhamrick/oauthenticator/example/README.md

     http[s]://[your-host]/hub/oauth_callback

+Where `[your-host]` is where your server will be running.
+Such as `example.com:8000`.

-Add your oauth client id, client secret, and callback URL to the `env file`.
+Then, add your oauth client id, client secret, and callback URL to the `env file`.

 ### SSL